kingban1/AccusoftServices-Image-Compression-NodeJS-Sample/README.md

 	}

 ####Creating the reduce method within the compress module
-In this function, the contents are read from the **inputFilePath**, sent to the Accusoft Cloud Services api, and the compressed file is placed into the **outputFilePath**.
+In this function, the contents are read from the **inputFilePath**, sent to the ACS api, and the compressed file is placed into the **outputFilePath**.
 In this example code, a callback function is required.

 	CompressService.prototype.reduce = function (inputFilePath, outputFilePath, callback) {
 	  if (!callback) {